alexhagiopol/alexhagiopol.github.io/_pages/resume.md

 * Mar 2020 - Present
 * San Francisco Bay Area, CA

-* Contributed technical leadership and production software to Facebook’s effort to ship the world’s next computing platform.
-Created the foundation of Oculus augmented reality products by writing fundamental mathematical software, scientific research paper implementations, and critical software infrastructure in C++ and CUDA.
+* Contributed technical leadership and production software to Oculus augmented reality products.
-* Designed and implemented on-device algorithms for scene reconstruction.
-Performed scientific literature review, software implementation, and evaluation.
-Influenced hardware teams to implement my work into on-product silicon.
+Designed and implemented mathematical software that unblocked product development for a 100+ person effort across 5+ engineering teams.
+This took the form of a real time, modern C++ and CUDA algorithm pipeline that emulates the behavior of algorithms implemented in physical silicon.
+This software allowed augmented reality product developers to do their work ~2 years before physical silicon availability.
-* Designed and implemented a GPGPU mathematical algorithm pipeline used to simulate silicon implementations of on-product computer vision algorithms.
-This effort unblocked research and development efforts across a 300+ person organization.
-Designed and implemented a linear algebra library, computational geometry library, numerical optimizer library, the algorithms themselves, and build and testing infrastructure all in multithreaded modern C++ and CUDA.
+* Led the pipeline’s development which included collecting user needs, doing most of the design and implementation, and reviewing code changes from 30+ engineers who made major and minor contributions over 1+ years of development and use.
+Designed and implemented the pipeline’s architecture as well making key contributions to major sub-components such as a linear systems solver, a computational geometry library, a computer vision based scene reconstruction algorithm, a machine learning based image segmentation algorithm, and a visualization system.
+Refactored legacy components and produced a >500X end-to-end performance improvement: before I joined to lead the project, the organization considered such a pipeline infeasible to implement in real time.
+Developed the my team’s technical expertise on topics such as modern C++ concurrency, CUDA performance optimization, and computer vision algorithms.
+Shipped this system to its users and provided support to ensure their (and their organizations’) success.
-* Led my org’s engineering standards committee.
-Designed the engineering documentation system used by my >45 person org.
-Designed the software quality standards used by my 10 person team.
-Individually mentored >15 people — including senior-to-me engineers and engineering managers — on programming and documentation standards.
+* Led my organizations’s engineering standards committee.
+Designed the engineering documentation system used by my 55+ person organization.
+Designed the software quality practices used by my immediate 10 person team.
+Individually mentored 25+ engineers on programming and documentation standards.

 *[Microsoft](microsoft.com/en-us/mixed-reality)*
 * Software Engineer, AI Perception and Mixed Reality Group